ucb-bar/gemmini/README.md

 - `rs1` = virtual DRAM address (byte addressed) to write to from scratchpad
 - `rs2[31:0]` = local scratchpad address (systolic array single-axis addressed; i.e. `tileColumns x meshColumns x dataBytes` bytes of data are captured in 1 address)
     - if the 32nd (Most Significant) bit is set to logical 1, `rs2[31:0]` refers to an address in the the accumulator memory space.
 In this case, the bitwidth of the elements is `tileColumns x meshColumns x accumulated result bitwidth`.
+    - if the 30th bit is set to logical 1, the `mvout` command will store the full accumulator row in main memory, rather than scaling it down to the input type.
+Activation functions and accumulator scaling will not be applied in this case
 - `rs2[47:32]` = number of columns to store
 - `rs2[63:48]` = number of rows to store
 - `funct` = 3